 We will work with your family to create a service that is meaningful for you, whether it is a baptism, baby naming, blessing or welcoming ceremony.
 You can have as much input into the service as desired, and we can provide you with a range of readings and blessings if required.

-Our building seats up to sixty guests.
+Our building seats up to seventy guests.

 Please contact our Church Leader to discuss your service.